Quito to the Amazon

 I finally got up and out on the streets to wander, a solo female singer belting her out-of-tune heart out, with about ten people watching from 50 yards away.
 No one got close to the stage.
 The booming sounds echoed through the small town as I continued wandering.

-By nightfall I was back in the hotel, the poor manager/owner sitting in the reception desk absolutely worn out from the volume and incessant beat.
+By nightfall I was back in the hotel, the poor manager/owner sitting in the reception desk absolutely worn out from the volume and incessant beat of the music stage.
 It was stupidly loud.
 As the evening progressed, the crowd grew to a couple hundred and various singers rotated through.
 At nine the concert ended, and by ten the stage was gone and it was quiet.
 I still had some residual insomnia but finally slept a good 5 hours.

 Exploring Baños the next day, I was able to get some images and a better feel for the town.
 It reminded me very much of a Latin American version of Ouray, Colorado, lying in a bowl or valley at the foot of Tungurahua Volcano, with steep mountains covered in lush green vegetation.
 It is a sports center with mountain biking, paragliding, bicycling, dirt bikes and all the other tourist based activities.
 Nonetheless, it still had character.
 In wandering, however, I have never seen so many hostels, hospedajes and hotels.
 I'd say there was "one on every corner" but that wouldn't cover it, since there were several in each block.